Boltzmann equation for granular media with thermal force in a weakly inhomogeneous setting: The nonlinear Boltzmann equation

 {\it Step~3.
 Rate of decay.} We now consider the solution $h$ constructed so far.
 From the first step, we first deduce by letting $n$ go to infinity in the stability estimate that

 Second, we can apply the a priori estimate from Lemma~\ref{lem:apriori} to this solution $h$ which implies that

 under the appropriate smallness condition on $\eps$.
-Using the fact that $\Nt h_t \Nt_{\EE_0}$ converges to zero as $t \rightarrow +\infty$, we obtain
+Using the fact that $\Nt h_t \Nt_{\EE}$ converges to zero as $t \rightarrow +\infty$, we obtain

-We shall now perform a bootstrap argument in order to ensure that the solution $h_t$ enjoys the same decay rate $O(e^{-\alpha' t})$ as the linearized semigroup (Theorem~\ref{theo:linearmainresult}).
+We shall now perform a bootstrap argument in order to ensure that the solution $h_t$ enjoys the same decay rate $O(e^{-\alpha t})$, $\alpha \in (0,-\mu_\lambda)$ as the linearized semigroup (Corollary~\ref{cor:linearmainresult}).
 Assuming that the solution is known to decay as

 for some constant $C>0$, we can prove that it indeed decays